A dark blue TraitLab logo

 TraitLab does not use MBTI typologies for any practical purposes, but the results in TraitLab Plus include predictions of how a tool like the MBTI might classify you.
 These predictions are possible because several published research studies show that the four preferences correlate with the more precise Big Five dimensions.
 These typology predictions are helpful for those familiar with MBTI but looking for a bridge to more modern, science-based methods.

-Personality assessments with no research results in 2021
+Personality assessments with no research results in 2023

-While these six assessments are not used in scientific research, they may still have some practical value.
+While these five assessments are not used in scientific research, they may still have some practical value.
 However, their absence from peer-reviewed studies is a serious hurdle to anyone attempting to tie their results to the broader scientific literature on personality.

 Ranking Methodology Details